 I have been several times to the first-gazetted national park of Malaysia: our crown jewel, the rainforest of Taman Negara.
 Located in peninsular Malaysia, Taman Negara (literally, ‘National Park’) covers some of the very oldest rainforest in the world.
 It is older than the Amazon, going back 130 million years.
 I would have said the oldest, except that recent discoveries meant that Australia actually has the oldest rainforest.

-- Yet Another Guide to Taman Negara
+- Yet another guide to Taman Negara

-- Road trip tips for getting to Taman Negara
+- Tips for getting to Taman Negara

-- Where to park in Taman Negara
+- When not to go to Taman Negara

 - Where to stay in Taman Negara

 - Kuala Tahan, the Gateway to Taman Negara

 - The different ways to experience Taman Negara

 - Day tour recommendations